brightway-lca/bw_timex/docs/content/getting_started/lcia.md

 )
 ```

-This returns the (dynamic) characterized inventory:
+This creates the (dynamic) characterized inventory:

 | date       | amount         | flow | activity |
 |------------|----------------|------|----------|